gcruzgar/trdiff/README.md

 Note: scores are just rough averages on k-neighbours algorithm with different number of samples and parameter values for each case.
 For comparison, random classification yields a score around 33%, as expected.

+Classifiers in experiments will output f1-score, precision and recall for each label.
+Regression models will produce r2-score, MSE and QQ plots of residuals.

 ### Initial Ideas: